Music, B.A., B.M., B.M.E.

 - A minor in music is also available.

 Prospective students must audition; information can be found at gvsu.edu/music to apply.
 Ensemble participation is open to all university students, though some ensembles require auditions.

 - Studying music at GVSU, within the context of a liberal education foundation, prepares students to answer the call of a rewarding career and life.

 - As an undergraduate-only program, our students have greater opportunities to learn and perform.

-- Small class sizes allow students to engage directly with our faculty members, who are committed to understanding and encouraging each student's unique talent and needs.
+- Small class sizes allow students to engage directly with faculty members who are committed to understanding and encouraging each student's unique talent and needs.

-- Our professors are performers, international competition winners, conductors, composers, theorists, scholars, and acclaimed teachers.
+- Professors are performers, international competition winners, conductors, composers, theorists, scholars, and acclaimed teachers.

 - Grand Valley is an accredited institutional member of the National Association of Schools of Music.

 This tool shows an overview of potential career opportunities for this major.
 Actual salaries, employment opportunities, and job titles may change over time.